 If you (like me) really quite enjoyed it you will probably be quite dissapointed by the ending.
 Obviously I wont spoil the details in of them selves, but I feel it's important to note that this was semi-cancelled.
 The wrap-up is extreamly rushed without any real conclusion which is quite unfortunate as a good ending plays an important role in a good story.
 Here it doesn't really leave you with much of anything as several plot elements are left unresolved.

-Now it probably comes of as if I almost don't recommend or even liked the manga, however I actually really really did.
-It's not one of my favorites, but it could've been if it kept being as good as it was in the beginning (for the most part I really liked it) and maybe because of that, I felt more dissapointed with this one, which had so much promise, to wrap up in such a rushed fashion.
+It's not one of my favorites, but it could've been if it kept being as good as it was in the beginning and maybe because of that, I felt more dissapointed with this one, which had so much promise, to wrap up in such a rushed fashion.
+I do recommend it, but there certanly stories that are more worth your time.

 Hmm first off all i should apologise if i included too many spoilers although I'll try to reduce them as much as possible.